jboss-developer/jboss-eap-quickstarts/ejb-in-war/README.md

 Technologies: EJB, JSF, WAR
 Summary: Packages an EJB JAR in a WAR
 Target Product: EAP
+Product Versions: EAP 6.1, EAP 6.2
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-This example demonstrates the deployment of an *EJB 3.1* bean bundled in a war archive for deployment to *Red Hat JBoss Enterprise Application Platform 6.1* or later.
+This example demonstrates the deployment of an *EJB 3.1* bean bundled in a war archive for deployment to Red Hat JBoss Enterprise Application Platform.
 The project also includes a set of Aquillian tests for the managed bean and EJB.

 The example follows the common "Hello World" pattern.
 These are the steps that occur: